Options for Paying Adult Beneficiaries Their Inheritances

 Leaving Assets in Stages

-Meanwhile, the property held back in the beneficiary's trust fund could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, a car, or housing and any other day to day needs.
-However, once the beneficiary receives a lump sum distribution, the same drawbacks as leaving an entire inheritance outright will apply.
+Meanwhile, the property that's held back in the beneficiary's trust fund can be used by the trustee to pay for the beneficiary's college or graduate education, medical bills, a car, housing, or other day-to-day needs.
+Just keep in mind that when the beneficiary receives a lump sum distribution, you risk the same drawbacks as leaving an entire inheritance outright.